tonylampada/tonylampada.github.io/index.md

 ## 4. What do I like

-I believe software is **a form of art** and I care a lot for the "inner quality" of the software I build.
+I believe software is **a form of art** and I care a lot for the **inner quality** of the software I build.
 Things like unit testing, good architecture, well-designed APIs matter a lot to me.

-I'm passionate about open source, and that led me to create [freedomsponsors.org](http://freedomsponsors.org).
-I wish I had more time to dedicate to FS and open source in general.
+I'm passionate about open source, and education in technology.

 ## 5. Things I did that you can see online

-* [Freedomsponsors](https://freedomsponsors.org) - A crowdfunding platform for Free and Open Source software.
+* [Evolutio](https://evolutio.io) - A website with free educational content for anyone who wants to learn to code.
 * [Djangular3](https://github.com/tonylampada/djangular3) - A reusable web-project template using Django and AngularJS (README is in portuguese, but there's a [setup instructions video](https://www.youtube.com/watch?v=okWBei-rK_A&feature=youtu.be) in english as well)
+* [Djavue](https://github.com/tonylampada/djavue2) - Same as above, but with Django and Vue.js (pun intended :P).
+This served as the foundation on top of which [Buser](https://www.buser.com.br) technology was built.
+The corresponding [Djavue course on evolutio](https://evolutio.io/curso/djavue) has been used for training developers ever since.
 * [tlvuestarter](https://github.com/tonylampada/tlvuestarter) - A [Vue.js](https://vuejs.org/) starter template, featuring [mock-apis](https://medium.com/@tonylampada/javascript-mock-api-why-you-might-want-to-have-one-232b3ba46b12#.x73b44qmt) and a [component catalog](https://medium.com/@tonylampada/component-catalog-why-you-might-want-to-have-one-72ee1dc1f6b1#.nt4v0zen0).
 * [webgl_graphs](http://tonylampada.github.io/webgl_graphs/) - Playing with webgl (3D rendering in the browser).
 This toy-tool lets you see graphs in 3D that obey simple attraction/repulsion rules.
 * [Dicas do Lampada](https://dicasdolampada.wordpress.com/) - My tech blog
-* [My youtube videos](https://www.youtube.com/channel/UCOnW_nxKxwXOS-KPuv2YEKA/playlists) - Mostly webdev-related screencast tutorials
+* [My youtube channel](https://www.youtube.com/channel/UCOnW_nxKxwXOS-KPuv2YEKA/playlists) - Mostly webdev-related screencast tutorials
 * [Javascript for grownups](https://www.youtube.com/watch?v=iabZob_YEKg&t=13m40s) - Recording of a 3h webinar teaching javascript to random people from different parts of the world.

 ## -- Traditional stuff